pyroesp/feikController/README.md

 Connect the jack in parallel to either the A or B button.

-Be sure to double check the pedal you're buying is the correct type.
+When you buy your pedal switch, be sure to double check the pedal you're getting is of the correct type.
 You want a pedal with a normal open button, not normal closed, nor a potentiometer.

 ## License